If you own a pickup truck, see kayak racks for trucks.

 Types of Kayak Racks

 It is extremely important to understand the differences in the rack types and the pros and cons of each one before deciding which one to purchase.
-Practically, they can all be placed in two major categories:
+Practically, they can all be placed in four major categories:

 - Temporary Pads